 The meta key is used set retry times per request.
 When initialized, the max_retry_times meta key takes higher precedence over the RETRY_TIMES setting.

 3.9.3 Stopping the download of a Response

-Raising a StopDownload exception from a bytes_received signal handler will stop the download of a given response.
+Raising a StopDownload exception from a handler for the bytes_received or headers_received signals will stop the download of a given response.
 See the following example: